Yur-k/wordpress_docker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This progect can help setup Wordpress, MySQL and PHP on your localhost
+This project deploys WordPress on the virtual machine (Ubuntu) wrapped in Docker.

 ### Built With